coredns/coredns/middleware/kubernetes/README.md

 * "mynamespace" is the k8s namespace for the service, and
 * "coredns.local" is the zone configured for `kubernetes`.

+The record name format can be changed by specifying a name template in the Corefile.

 ## Syntax